Plitvice Lakes National Park

 - •Tickets: Required; advance online booking strongly recommended

-- •Facilities: Restaurants, picnic areas, restrooms at main entrances
+- •Facilities: Restaurants, picnic areas and restrooms at the main entrances

 - •Accessibility: Stairs and wooden paths; not fully wheelchair-friendly